ChrisSmithArt/webd3012_coding_assignment14/README.md

 This will keep the application encapsulated within a Container, where we don't need to worry about conflicts.

 ```
-docker run -dp 8018:6006 --name smith_chris_ui_garden_build_checks csmith11:1.0
+docker run -dp 5575:80 --name smith_chris_coding_assignment14 csmith11-coding-assignment14:v1.0

 ```

 # ACCESS

-The application will be accessible at `http://localhost:8018`
+The application will be accessible at `http://localhost:5575`